Send Me to Heaven: Reception

 According to Svarovsky, the first demo of the game took place at a music festival in Oslo, Norway.
 Attendees were so enthusiastic with the idea that many began throwing their phones into the air without bothering to download the app.

-Apple rejected Send Me To Heaven from the App Store, citing policies against encouraging the damage of an iOS device.
-The app was accepted by Google Play without comment.
+Apple rejected Send Me to Heaven from their App Store, citing policies against encouraging the damage of an iOS device.

 Users have left generally positive reviews for the app.
 An official Facebook page allows players to share photos and videos of their attempts.
 The game attracted notoriety upon its release in 2013 and has experienced brief renewals of popularity since, most recently in 2017.
-As of 2021, the game remains actively updated by its developers.